ManOnFire40/The_Vigilant_Eye/README.md

 ### NOTE

-Your API keys are stored locally, so no one would have access to them even me.
+-Your API keys are stored locally, so no one would have access to them even me.

+-IPinfo require a subscription account API to access privacy check API, so it is a feature for users that there organization provide a subscription account.

 ---